 - Operating a Multilateral Trading Facility

 - Safekeeping and administration of financial instruments for the account of clients, including custodianship and related services such as cash/collateral management and excluding maintaining securities accounts at the top tier level

 - Granting credits or loans to an investor to allow them to carry out a transaction in one or more financial instruments, where the firm granting the credit or loan is involved in the transaction

 - Advice to undertakings on capital structure, industrial strategy and related matters and advice and services relating to mergers and the purchase of undertakings

-- Foreign exchange services where these are in relation to the provision of investment services
+- Foreign exchange services where these are connected to the provision of investment services

 - Investment research and financial analysis or other forms of general recommendation relating to transactions in financial instruments